vgslavov/Problems/leetcode/sysdesign.md

 * foreign keys (FK): `user_id INTEGER REFERENCES users(id)`
 * relationships
     * One-to-One: a user and their profile settings
-    * One-to-Many: our users and posts (one user can have many posts)
+    * One-to-Many: users and posts (one user can have many posts)
     * Many-to-Many: users and the posts they like
 * normalization
     * avoid duplicating data